frol/rust-benchmark-option-replace_with-rfc/README.md

 # Benchmark `Option::replace_with` RFC

-This benchmark compares three implementations of the following idea:
+This benchmark compares three implementations of the following idea ([more details in Rust RFC #2940](https://github.com/rust-lang/rfcs/pull/2490)):

 ```rust
 let mut some_option: Option<i32> = Some(123);